Inference for Dependent Data with Learned Clusters: Introduction

-However, there is not an immediate ``natural'' set of partitions available in many settings.
+However, there is not an immediate natural set of partitions available in many settings.
 Rather, researchers often use data where observations can be thought of as being located in some space and where a measure of distance or dissimilarity between observations is available.
 For example, researchers routinely use data where observations are indexed geographically over an irregular geographic region and spatial correlation is a concern.
-As another example, researchers may be working with data where observations are equipped with a notion of economic distance.
+As another example, researchers may be working with data in which observations carry a notion of economic distance.
 Examples of such applications include \cite{Conley:Dupor:Sectoral}, which constructs a notion of economic distance based on input-output tables, and \cite{conley:topa:socio-econ-distance}, which constructs a notion of economic distance based on demographic composition of zip codes.
-In such settings, researchers may wish to use cluster-based inference as a robust method to account for dependence in the data but desire some guidance about exactly which observations to cluster together and how many clusters to use.
+In such cases, researchers may wish to use cluster-based inference as a robust method to account for dependence in the data but desire some guidance about exactly which observations to cluster together and how many clusters to use.

 In this paper, we consider settings in which natural partitions may not exist but a distance or dissimilarity measure that is informative about the underlying correlation structure is available.
+Throughout, we only consider cases where observation indexes are non-random or conditioned upon.
+Considering only such cases will rule out some examples such as endogenous network formation models or models with location choice that may be natural to consider in some cases where dependence is based on a notion of economic distance.
 We assume that dependence between observable quantities is suitably small when the distance between them is suitably large.
-A main goal is then to verify that cluster-based methods remain asymptotically valid when clusters are not pre-specified but are constructed in a data-dependent fashion using the underlying notion of dissimilarity and `unsupervised learning' methods.
-There are many such tools available for constructing groups from measures of dissimilarity including $k$-\texttt{medoids}, $k$-\texttt{means}, and \texttt{hierarchical clustering}; see \cite{elements:book} for a general review.
+A main goal is then to verify that cluster-based methods remain asymptotically valid when clusters are not pre-specified but are constructed in a data-dependent fashion using the underlying notion of dissimilarity and `unsupervised learning' methods -- e.g. $k$-\texttt{medoids}, $k$-\texttt{means}, and \texttt{hierarchical clustering}.